-At the moment of the signature of the Convention between the Portuguese Republic and Malta for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income, both parties have agreed upon the following provisions, which form an integral part of the Convention:
+At the moment of signing the Convention between the Government of Malta and the Government of the Kingdom of Morocco for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, the two parties have agreed upon the following provisions, which will form an integral part of the Convention.

-Under the Malta law in force, income tax paid by a company, as is referable to that part of its profits which is distributed by way of dividends, is assimilated with the personal income tax of the shareholder in receipt of such a dividend.
-In the shareholder's hands, the dividend is charged to tax after being grossed up with the tax paid by the company on the profits out of which such dividend is paid and the relevant amount of tax, so assimilated, is set off against the shareholder's tax liability on his income from all sources liable to tax.
+With respect to Article 10 "Dividends", under the Malta law in force, income tax paid or payable by a company, as is referable to that part of its profits which is distributed by way of dividends, is assimilated with the personal income tax of the shareholder in receipt of such a dividend.
+In the shareholder's hands the dividend is charged to tax gross, and the relevant amount of tax, so assimilated, is set off against the shareholder's tax liability on his income from all liable sources.